Raidenkyu/Cave-Story-Remake/README.md

 # Cave Story Remake
-A remake of the famous indie game Cave story made in Visual Studio, with C++ and with SDL lib
+A remake of the famous indie game Cave story made in a custom build system based in CMake, with C++ and with SDL lib

 At the actual state, the game only has a character that moves with input from the keyboard.
-It's possible that I won't complete the project, because the major goals, which are learning how to make multimedia programs,were already accomlplished.
+It's possible that I won't complete the project, because the major goals, which are learning how to make multimedia programs,were already accomplished.

 ## Setup the project